Autoencoder-based Anomaly Detection System for Online Data Quality Monitoring of the CMS Electromagnetic Calorimeter: Training, Evaluation, and Post-processing

 \subsection{Time Correction}

 Real anomalies persist with time in consecutive LSs, while random fluctuations average out.
 A correction is implemented to exploit the time-dependent nature of the anomalies in the detector, named ``time correction'', which brings a significant improvement in the AE performance.
 Figure~\ref{fig:TimeMult} shows the time correction strategy that is applied.
 Spatially corrected loss maps from three consecutive LSs (top panel) are multiplied together at a tower level.
 The resulting time-multiplied loss map at the bottom shows that the persistent anomaly of the missing supermodule is enhanced and random fluctuations visible in the loss maps from each LS are suppressed, reducing false positives.
 It is observed that multiplication rather than averaging is a better strategy for enhancing and suppressing the resulting loss values.
+Multiplication results in the low loss of good towers being smaller and the high loss of bad towers being larger, widening the gap between both and thus enhancing the distinction between both scenarios.

 Given the duration of $\sim$\,23 seconds for each LS with 500 events, time correction with three LSs yields a latency of approximately one minute.
-Including more LSs for the time correction is shown to bring no further significant improvement in the AE performance during offline validation.
+Including more LSs for the time correction is shown to bring no further significant reduction in the FDR in the AE performance during offline validation.
 Thus, one minute of latency is chosen to be an optimal trade-off for the time correction.
 For the online deployment where the LSs contain different number of events, however, this is changed to six LSs as discussed in Section~\ref{sec:deploy}.